Doctors Are Prescribing Plants For Better Mental Health

 For years, studies have indicated that gardening can improve your mood.
 And recently, a medical practice in the UK began prescribing plants as a way to help patients struggling with anxiety and depression.

-Treating depression, anxiety, and related issues is much more difficult than, say, zapping a case of strep throat with an antibiotic.
+Treating depression, anxiety, and related issues are much more difficult than, say, zapping a case of strep throat with an antibiotic.
 While there are a number of effective medications that can help, in addition to these, some doctors in England have begun writing prescriptions for something that doesn’t come in a pill bottle, but rather a pot.

 Cornbrook Medical Practice, in Manchester, England, is among the first UK healthcare facilities to specifically prescribe plants as a treatment for mood disorders, according to Fast Company.
 They provide patients with a potted plant, usually an easy-care herb like sage or lavender, to take home.
 Patients have the option to plant the herb in Cornbrook's newly opened community wellbeing garden, which was created in association with nonprofit Sow the City.
 The goal is to involve their patients, who are often socially isolated and have little access to outdoor spaces for recreation, in gardening with others and keep them coming back.

 The idea of telling patients struggling with anxiety and depression to get out and garden might seem a little unconventional, but there’s a substantial amount of clinical research indicating that spending time with plants improves our well-being, both mental and physical.
 A study from 2016 looked at all the available research on how gardening can affect the mood, and found that there is “robust evidence for the positive effects of gardening on health.”

 Among those benefits are reductions in depression, anxiety, and body mass index.
 People also reported improvements in areas such as their life satisfaction, quality of life, and a sense of community.